Ajith-ajay/calculator/README.md

 A simple calculator app using react js for frontend

 The project was hosted in the github for chaecking the github hosting process

+The GitHub hosting is a free to host platform for the GitHub projects.
+It was very easy to deploy and maintain.